5 Common Great Pyrenees Health Concerns

 Entropion

 Entropion is an eyelid abnormality in which the eyelid rolls inward.
-This dysfunction can cause fair to rub against the surface of the eye which can be incredibly painful for your pooch and potentially interfere with vision.
+This dysfunction can cause hair to rub against the surface of the eye, which can be incredibly painful for your pooch and potentially interfere with vision.
 Dogs affected by the condition may squint, tear excessively, or develop discharge from the eye.

 This condition is largely hereditary.
 Luckily, it can be corrected through surgery.
 Most dogs recover quickly from this condition once they have received proper treatment.